Michael Chavis: Personal life

 Chavis is a Christian.
-In his later high school years, he began posting the phrase "11:11" on social media with a new purpose: "I didn't like the idea of making a wish for no purpose ...
+In high school, he was told "at 11:11, you make a wish", and in his later high school years he began posting the phrase "11:11" on social media with a new purpose: "I didn't like the idea of making a wish for no purpose ...
 I thought, why don't I say a prayer or something that's actually beneficial."
 He frequently uses his platform to post encouraging messages on social media while spreading his faith.
-Chavis's nickname, "Ice Horse," was coined on the Section 10 Podcast, a Red Sox podcast hosted by Barstool Sports Boston employees, and soon adopted by fans, MLB, and Chavis himself.